cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 * signature.
 The 'signature' field is always the same as the 'signatureAlgorithm' field and always omitted from the CBOR encoding.

 * issuer.
-In the general case, the Distinguished Name is encoded as CBOR map, but if only CN is present the value can be encoded as a single text value.
+In the general case, the sequence of 'RelativeDistinguishedName' is encoded as CBOR array of CBOR maps, where each AttributeType is encoded as a CBOR int and each AttributeValue is encoded as a CBOR byte string.
+If only a single 'RelativeDistinguishedName' is present, the array is omitted and issuer is encoded as a CBOR map.
+If the RelativeDistinguishedName contains a single AttributeTypeAndValue containing an utf8String encoded 'common name' , the AttributeValue is encoded as a CBOR text string.

 * validity.
 The 'notBefore' and 'notAfter' UTCTime fields are ASCII string of the form "yymmddHHMMSSZ".
 They are encoded as the unsigned integers using the following invertible encoding (Horner's method with different bases).
 The resulting integer n always fit in a 32 bit usigned integer.